A.R.I.S.E. Growth Method

 What is your next step?
 Be specific and realistic.

-Engaging in the process of growth requires taking action with purpose and intentionality through setting S.M.A.R.T. goals and having the accountability provided through coaching to move forward.
+Engaging in the process of growth requires taking action with purpose and intentionality.
+Set a S.M.A.R.T. goals.
+Ask for help from a friend.
+Book a coaching or counseling session to get the support and accountability to move forward.Â

-Survival should be a state, not a trait.
+Survival should be a state, not a trait.Â

 You can arise, stabilize, and thrive!